 Simple spreadsheet negative gearing calculator – cut to the chase

-One technique we’ve used to compare investment proposals which have a loan element, is to put different sets of assumptions into our negative gearing calculator spreadsheet, to project results.
-With this we control the risk and return assumptions to find a level of comfort, before spending the hard-earned dollars.
+To compare investment proposals which have a loan element, put different sets of assumptions into the negative gearing calculator spreadsheet, to project results.
+Manipulating risk and return assumptions enables you to find a calculated level of comfort before spending hard-earned dollars on an investment proposal.

 The spreadsheet is deliberately very simple, so that the cause, effect and projected results can be very clearly understood, without clouding the issue with technical fine tuning, or minute analysis of arcane tax provisions which don’t have a major impact on the outcome.

-The spreadsheet can be useful to evaluate the effect of any tax-effective leveraged investment, such as shares, property, rental property etc.
+The spreadsheet can be used to evaluate the effect of any tax-effective leveraged investment, such as shares, property, rental property etc.

-- The calculator assumes you have a reasonably well-informed idea of broad income and expense profiles, and prefer a fast-but-good estimate over a slow-but-highly-accurate kind of analysis.
+Use of the calculator assumes you have a reasonably well-informed idea of income and expense profiles, and prefer a fast-but-good estimate over a slow-but-highly-accurate kind of analysis.

-- it works on current year tax rates, and doesn’t take into account future tax changes or changing inflation levels
+The spreadsheet works on current tax rates (applicable to 30 June 2022) and doesn’t take into account future tax changes or changing inflation levels

-Overall?
+Overall benefits?
 Speed and simplicity.
-And for advisors, it’s a simple one-page colour report which can be handed to a client or filed as a working paper.
+For advisors, it’s a simple one-page colour report which can be handed to a client or filed as a working paper.